sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Finally switched around so that locally supplied covername wins over ``ESNIKeys.public_name``.
+The opposite never really made sense but I do do that sometimes;-)

 - GREASE: close to done here, I hope...
     - As an aside, I already have GREASE extensions in ``mk_esnikeys``:-)
     - Added a version value of ``ESNI_GREASE_VERSION`` (0xffff) for use in